ense-400-capstone-appstore/capstone-appstore-server/README.md

 # Install PHP dependencies
 composer install

-# Run the application's installation script for development
-php artisan app:install

-# OR

-# Run the application's installation script for production
-php artisan app:build

 # For development, copy the `.env.development` file to a file called `.env`
 # For production, copy the `.env.production` file to a file called `.env`
 cp .env.development .env